MichaelCurrin/go-tutorial/docs/tutorial/1-basic.md

 require rsc.io/quote v1.5.2
 ```

-That generates [go.sum](/go.sum), which is used to check downloaded versions and checksums are what is expected.
+That generated [go.sum](/go.sum), which is used to check downloaded versions and checksums are what is expected.

-This file should be versioned according to the [Wiki](https://github.com/golang/go/wiki/Modules#releasing-modules-all-versions):
+This file should indeed be versioned, according to the [Wiki](https://github.com/golang/go/wiki/Modules#releasing-modules-all-versions):

 > Ensure your go.sum file is committed along with your go.mod file.